Justice and compassion

 Recommended Reading List

 The Better Humans Book Club, under the umbrella of the Justice & Compassion team, invites readers to connect with stories from historically underrepresented perspectives and consider nonfiction that challenges us to critically examine and engage with our world.
+Below is the list of selections read and discussed by the Better Humans Book Club, 2019-2022.

 • Rising: Dispatches from the New American Shore by Elizabeth Rush